nielsoffice/JSDetectDynamicScroll/README.md

     onscroll = (event) => {

       // check the value of current Y base on detector if
-      // greater that or equalt to target elements that source of triggered!
+      // greater that or equal to target elements that source of triggered!
       // Then if true ?! do set the target Element that wants to be Manipulate! if( window.pageYOffset >=  _targetID.bottom )
       { toBePurple.style.backgroundColor = 'purple'; }